Custom Clothes Shopping Spree from the Hoi An Tailors in Vietnam

 That Backpacker Audrey Bergner smiling indoors in Hanoi, Vietnam, wearing a newly purchased sleeveless floral dress from a local tailor shop, showcasing her look book of custom-made clothing while highlighting the city’s vibrant fashion scene during her month-long Vietnam travel itinerary

-The Hoi An Tailor Guide: Tips on How to Get Custom Pieces You’ll Actually Wear
+The Hoi An Tailor Guide: How to Get Custom Pieces You’ll Actually Wear

 Hoi An’s Old Town is compact.
-Both a blessing and a “whoa, choices!” situation.
-You’ll find tailors on the lantern-lit arteries (Tran Phu, Le Loi, Nguyen Thai Hoc) as well as quieter side streets, plus leather ateliers on and around Le Loi and the night market on An Hoi Islet.
+Both a blessing and a “whoa, choices” situation.
+You’ll find tailors on the lantern-lit arteries — Tran Phu, Le Loi, Nguyen Thai Hoc — as well as quieter side streets, plus leather ateliers around Le Loi and the night market on An Hoi Islet.

-• Step inside three shops max on day one.
-If you like 80% of the racks, stay and chat; if you’re “hmm…maybe,” keep walking.
+• Step into three shops maximum on day one.
+If you like 80% of the racks, stay and chat.
+If you’re uncertain, keep walking.

-• Touch everything.
-Great tailors can sew anything, but nice fabric is non-negotiable.
-Rub swatches between finger and thumb; true silk feels warm, synthetics a bit cool and slippery.
+• Touch the fabric.
+Good tailors can sew almost anything, but the fabric underneath is non-negotiable.
+Real silk feels warm to the touch; synthetics feel slightly cool and slippery.

 Exterior of Lin Lin Cloth Shop in Hoi An, Vietnam, with an array of colorful custom-made dresses, skirts, pants, and shirts displayed on mannequins outside the yellow-painted storefront under hanging lanterns, showcasing the town's renowned tradition of bespoke tailoring along Tran Phu Street

-What to Bring So Your Tailor Can Nail It
+What to Bring So Your Tailor Can Get It Right

-• Reference pieces: A dress or shirt that fits beautifully (for measurements + details).
+• Reference pieces: A dress or shirt that fits you beautifully — for measurements and details.

-• Inspo images: Screenshots or a magazine tear.
-Mark the details you care about (neckline, sleeve length, skirt shape).
+• Inspiration images: Screenshots or magazine pages.
+Mark the details you care about: neckline, sleeve length, skirt shape.

-• Shoes & undergarments: The bra you’ll wear with the piece, and the shoes for hem length.
+• Shoes and undergarments: The bra you’ll wear with the piece and the shoes you’ll wear for hem length.

-• Your calendar: Hoi An is fast, but your fittings still need time anchors.
+• Your calendar: Hoi An is fast, but your fittings still need time anchored around your departure date.

 Sepia-toned close-up of reading glasses resting across an open Lonely Planet Vietnam guidebook showing a detailed map of Hoi An and surrounding text about local craft villages, symbolizing travel planning and preparing for a day of shopping for custom-made clothes in the historic Vietnamese town

 Hoi An runs on tailor time, not tourist panic.
-Yes, you can do 24 hours, but you’ll get better results with a little padding.
+Yes, you can do 24 hours, but you’ll get better results with a little breathing room.

 Typical Timelines